cleeding/CSharpSeleniumFramework/README.md

 ```bash
   allure serve allure-results
 ```
-This will start a local server and open the Allure report in your browser.
+This will start a local server and open the Allure Report in your browser.

 5. Screenshots for failing tests will be saved in a 'screenshots' folder at the project root directory

-## Roadmap

-- Increase POM coverage

-- Improved Folder Structure

-- Increase Modular Setup (reduce duplciated code)

-- Logging

-- Test Data Management

-- Cross Browser Support